coditori/highly-skilled-job-offers/README.md

 # How to get a highly skilled job offer!?
 Here I share some tips about CV/Resume and Interviews to get a job offer easily.
 Simply you just need a contract with a company to get your work permit & visa, but how? follow the below tips:

+## Contribution
+If you really found my repo helpful please give it a star, as it motivates me to update such kind of tips and help the community, if you have some coments or some improvements please feel free to send a pull request.

 ## The benefits of getting a job offer
 - You don't need any language certificate IELTS/TOEFL.
 - Usually you don't need to be educated